AnthonyCxx/Notes-and-Writeups/C#/Classes/Classes.md

 > Any member (field, property, method, or event) can be accessed by putting a period after the object name and then putting the name of the member.

 # Properties
-A property allows for accessing/changing private or protected data members.
-Although properties are technically special methods (similarly to how lambdas are functors), it's best if you think of them as public data members that give guided access to a class's private data members by regulating how other code interacts with them. <br /> <br />
+A property is a public data member that allows for accessing/changing private or protected data members.
+Although properties are technically special methods
+(similarly to how lambdas are functors),  it's best if you think of them as public data members that give guided access to a class's private data members by regulating how other code interacts with them. <br /> <br />

 ## Property Accessors
 The _get_, _set_, and _init_ property accessors.